 Rome can be a very expensive place to stay, but it doesn’t have to be.
 There are plenty of ways you can backpack in Rome without breaking the bank.
 Campsites and inexpensive hostels are plentiful.
 Make sure you experience as much of the local cuisine as possible.

 You should be fine using public transportation or walking to get around.
-Here are some suggested hikes if you want to get out of the city.
+For some great backpacking in Italy, here are some suggested hikes if you want to get out of the city.
 Once you’ve made the most of your time in the capital, you can move on to Naples, which is only an hour away by train.

 Of course, it’s important to make sure all of your travel plans are protected in the event of the unexpected.
 We recommend always traveling with international medical coverage, as well as trip cancelation coverage which can even assist with things like lost baggage, or canceled flights and trains.
 Check out the video below to learn more about trip cancelation coverage before moving onto backpacking through Naples!